-Active Transportation Capital Improvement Contributions and First/Last Mile Investments
+Active Transportation and First/Last Mile Investments

-These guidelines reflect provisions adopted by the Board that allow for and incentivize local jurisdictions, through an agreement with Metro, to meet all or a portion of their 3% local contribution obligation through active transportation capital improvements and first/last mile (FLM) investments that are included in the project scope and cost estimate at the conclusion of thirty percent (30%) of final design.
-All local first/lastFLM improvements must be consistent with station area plans that will be developed and adopted by Metro in coordination with the affected jurisdiction(s).
-The criteria for local first/last mileFLM investments for first/last mileFLM contributions are being developed described in full in the First/Last Mile Guidelines adopted by Metrothe Metro Board of Directors on May 27, 2021 (File #2020-0365), specifically to carry out integration of first/last mileFLM within transit capital projects.
-First/Last mileFLM improvements consistent with this section and included in project scope at conclusion of 30% of final design will not be considered "betterments" for the purposes of these Guidelines, and are eligible forto satisfy local contribution obligations in lieu of Metro withholding up to 15 years of Measure M Local Return.
+These guidelines reflect provisions adopted by the Board that allow and incentivize local jurisdictions, through an agreement with Metro, to meet all or a portion of their 3% local contribution obligation through first/last mile (FLM) investments.
+All local FLM improvements must be consistent with station area plans that will be developed and adopted by Metro in coordination with the affected jurisdiction(s).
+The criteria for local FLM investments for FLM contributions are described in full in the First/Last Mile Guidelines adopted by the Metro Board of Directors on May 27, 2021 (File #2020-0365), specifically to carry out integration of FLM within transit capital projects.

+FLM improvements consistent with this section will not be considered "betterments" for the purposes of these Guidelines and are eligible to satisfy local contribution obligations in lieu of Metro withholding up to 15 years of Measure M Local Return.